Process Model Settings for an Application Pool <processModel>

 The numeric value is 0.

 NetworkService Specifies that the application pool runs under the built-in NetworkService account.
-This is the default built-in account under which to run application pools.
+In IIS 7.0 this was the default identity under which to run application pools; in IIS 7.5 default was changed to ApplicationPoolIdentity.

 When an application pool runs under the NetworkService account, the application pool accesses network resources as the computer account.